 3) People are lazy and want things now.
 Society has shifted our ideals from hard work and thinking long term to instant gratification.
 Nobody has the patience to work for decades before being eligible for a pension.
 We all think we know more than we do and deserve to be the rich boss now.
 When we don’t get our way, we quit, rather than letting people know we couldn’t reach our potential.

 4) A feeling of hopelessness.
-During the downturn a tremendous amount of people began writing about location independent lifestyles that allow one to break free from the 9-5 and “really doing what you want.”
+During the downturn a tremendous number of people began writing about location independent lifestyles that allow one to break free from the 9-5 and “really doing what you want.”
 In actuality, we all know that what they really wanted was to have a good job and be accepted by society.
 It’s because of the downturn of 2008-2010 that so many were displaced with nowhere to go.
 If they did, perhaps they’d think differently.
 In an economy where everybody is losing money left and right, what’s the point of working some think.
 Well, the economy has roared back with a vengeance and if you aren’t working, you are falling farther and farther behind.

 5) Realization that time is precious.
 With the median lifespan hovering around 80 years old, you only have 15 years of retirement to enjoy your life if you retire at 65.
 People in this camp have a heightened awareness of time and therefore do everything possible to make sure they are financially stable sooner, rather than later.
 I’m a strong believer in this thought process, but at the same time, I don’t want to cut short my potential.
 The worst is running out of money and being too old to do anything about it.